 When the size of the physical and optical objects of a system are much larger than the wavelength of the light (or as λ→ 0), we are in the realm of geometrical optics.
 Optical systems in which the wave nature of light must be taken into account (interference, diffraction) are called physical optics.
 Of course, every real system experiences diffraction effects, so geometric optics is necessarily an approximation.
 However, the simplicity arising from treating only rays which move in straight lines affords many uses.

 A lens is a refracting device (a discontinuity in the medium) that redistributes the energy being propagated by electromagnetic radiation.
 This is usually achieved by re-shaping the wavefront, most usefully by turning spherical waves into plane waves and vice-versa.
 Lenses that cause an incoming plane wave to bend towards the axis through its middle are called converging or convex lenses.
 They are thicker at their midpoint than at their edges.
 Concave lenses, on the other hand, are thicker at their edges than in the middle; they cause an incoming plane wave to bend away from its central axis and are hence also known as a diverging lenses.
 Both of these are illustrated in .
+For a converging lens, the point to which a plane wave converges is called the focal point or focus.
+For a diverging lens, it is the point from which incoming spherical waves must emerge in order to produce plane waves upon passing through the lens.

 Lenses that have only two refracting surfaces are called simple.
 Also, lenses that have a thickness that is negligible compared to the overall path length of the light traversing them are called thin.
 Here we will only consider thin, simple lenses.
 To first-order, the focal length of such a lens is given by: